wyhaya/Chrome-QR-Code/README.md

 ### Use

 * Click the QR code icon in the top right corner of chrome
-* Click the generated QR Code, you can save QR Code pictures to local
+* Click the download button to save the QR code image locally
+* Edit QR code text

 ### Install